 Café de Flore became a popular hub of famous writers and philosophers.
-Georges Bataille, Robert Desnos, Raymond Queneau and Pablo Picasso were all regulars.
+Jean-Paul Sartre, Georges Bataille, Robert Desnos, Raymond Queneau, Pablo Picasso were regulars.

 From the 11th century, a village emerged south of the abbey.
 Its limit was east of rue de Hautefeuille.
-At the end of the 12th century, it was urbanized between the two streets that connected the abbey to the city : rue Saint André des Arts and rue de l'Ecole de Médecine.
+At the end of the 12th century, it was urbanized between the two streets that connected the abbey to the city : rue Saint-André des Arts and rue de l'Ecole de Médecine.
 In 1210, the walls of King Philippe Auguste cut in two the domain of the abbey.
-The eastern part, the parishes of Saint André des Arts and Saint Côme were integrated into the city.
-The village was limited to the parish Saint Sulpice created around 1180.
-At the end of the thirteenth century, the village of Saint Germain had a thousand inhabitants.
+The eastern part, the parishes of Saint-André des Arts and Saint-Côme were integrated into the city.
+The village was limited to the parish Saint-Sulpice created around 1180.
+At the end of the 13th century, the village of Saint-Germain had a thousand inhabitants.
 Never surrounded by an enclosure, it was repeatedly looted or burnt during the Hundred Years War.
 In 1368, King Charles V rebuilt the enclosure of the abbey and put the ditches in water, fed by a channel from the Seine.
-In the 14th century, the parishes of Saint André des Arts and Saint Côme inside the walls of Philippe Auguste were covered with aristocratic hotels.
+In the 14th century, the parishes of Saint-André des Arts and Saint-Côme inside the walls of Philippe Auguste were covered with aristocratic hotels.
 A first fair was held in the 12th and 13th centuries. near the abbey.
 In 1511 a double-roofed hall sheltered 340 boxes of merchants.
 Both a temporary fair and a permanent market, it became, in the seventeenth and eighteenth century, a popular place of attraction and entertainment.
 Devastated by a fire in 1762, the buildings were rebuilt but the fair did not find its previous animation.